Key takeaways

 - Rarely, adrenal suppression may occur, and the nasal steroid should be slowly tapered to discontinuation (not stopped abruptly).

-- Because there is not enough data about nasal steroids in pregnancy, you should consult with your doctor before taking Flonase or Nasacort if you are pregnant.
+- Because there is not enough data about nasal steroids in pregnancy, consult with your doctor before taking Flonase or Nasacort if you are pregnant.
 If you are already taking Flonase or Nasacort and find out that you are pregnant, contact your healthcare provider for guidance.

 Frequently asked questions about Flonase vs. Nasacort